Den1al/JSShell/README.md

 ##### the email field is optional.

 Please note that the web server must be down in order for the script to function properly.
-At this point, we have successfuly generated our certificates!
+At this point, we have successfully generated our certificates!
 The sole modifications we need to do are:
 * In the `config.json` file, change the schema of the `URL` field to `https`.
 * In the `docker-compose.yml` file change the exposed port of the `web` container to `443`.